Journal prompting is an incredibly powerful tool for personal growth and development. It is a great way to explore and express your

 Welcome to The Happy Journals!
 You’re probably wondering who’s running this show and why you should listen to a word I say, right?

 I’m Fran Whitaker.
 I’m a thirty-something woman who has had a pretty unusual life.
-It is this unique life that has spurred me on in the creation of The Happy Journals (and a few other websites.
-You see, if it had been up to the doctors 30+ years ago, I wouldn’t be here.
-I certainly wouldn’t have achieved any of the things I’ve done in my life.
+It is this unique life that has spurred me on in the creation of The Happy Journals (and a few other websites).
+Here’s a few things I love:

 When I was born, I couldn’t breathe.
 Instead of dealing with this, the doctors simply handed me to my mother.
 It was her who noticed I was turning blue and shouted and screamed until someone did something.
 By the time they got me breathing, I’d been deprived of oxygen for long enough to cause brain damaged.